pulumi/terraform-provider-aws/website/docs/r/default_network_acl.html.markdown

 resource.

-The `aws_default_network_acl` behaves differently from normal resources, in that Terraform does not _create_ this resource, but instead attempts to "adopt" it into management.
+The `aws_default_network_acl` behaves differently from normal resources, in that this provider does not _create_ this resource, but instead attempts to "adopt" it into management.
 We can do this because each VPC created has a Default Network ACL that cannot be destroyed, and is created with a known set of default rules.

-When Terraform first adopts the Default Network ACL, it **immediately removes all rules in the ACL**.
+When this provider first adopts the Default Network ACL, it **immediately removes all rules in the ACL**.
 It then proceeds to create any rules specified in the configuration.
 This step is required so that only the rules specified in the configuration are created.